akinaka-dd/image-patch/README.md

 ```

 ## Cropping with mouse interaction
 Drag the mouse to select a rectangular region.
 Rectangular regions can be selected as either squares or rectangles ("Sqr" or "Rect").
+Labels can be assigned from 0 to 20, and each rectangle is drawn in a corresponding color on the image.